Glyptonotus antarcticus: Description

+A 2005 genetic study suggested that Glyptonotus antarcticus may in fact represent several distinct species, otherwise known as a species complex.

 Distribution and habitat

 Glyptonotus antarcticus is native to the Southern Ocean around Antarctica, where it occurs in large numbers.
 It lives on the seabed at depths ranging from the intertidal zone down to more than 600 m.

 Biology

 Glyptonotus antarcticus is a carnivore and scavenger and is often caught in baited traps on the seabed.
 It is an opportunistic predator with a mixed diet which includes a high proportion of echinoderms, but it is also cannibalistic.
-That the available food supply may be fairly constant is shown by the fact that it breeds at any time of year.
+Food supply is likely to be fairly constant as the species breeds at any time of year.
 Females can breed when at least 7.5 cm long.
-The eggs and young are brooded for an extended period—more than 1½ year—in the female's marsupium where they are nourished by a maternal secretion.
+The eggs and young are brooded for an extended period —more than 1½ years— in the female's marsupium where they are nourished by a maternal secretion.
 As typical of Antarctic isopods, there is no pelagic larval stage.

 Research

 Given its abundance and the fact that it is relatively easy to keep in aquaria, Glyptonotus antarcticus has become an important model organism used as a research object in ecological, biochemical and physiological studies.
-A 2005 genetic study suggested that Glyptonotus antarcticus may in fact represent several distinct species.